nsl-saranga/plant-leaf-detection-app/README.md

 # plant-diseasepest-detection-app
-This is the mobile app we are going to implement for **Corn** Disease and Pest Identification using Deep Learning
+This repo contains the files that are been used for the model creation and mobile app development But it doesnt contain the dataset (Maize) and the saved model in ".h5" format (trained_model.h5)